 I use Hoopla on a regular basis, but noticed that sometimes the sound quality is not as clear like it is on Audible.

 Sometimes it sounds slightly fuzzy; other times it sounds like someone recorded the audiobook in the bathroom.
 It’s not for every title, but just something I noticed.

 Where would I be without Overdrive?!
-I use it on a daily basis because unlike Hoopla, you can rent up to 10 titles a month!
+I use it on a daily basis because unlike Hoopla, you can rent up to 10 free audiobooks per month!

 This is another free app that was recommended to me by my local library.
 You also need your library membership card number to sign in.

 Your local library needs to be in Overdrive’s database, but if you’re in a big city, it shouldn’t be a problem.
 In Oakland, CA, there are several libraries, and Overdrive had all of them listed.